PandaGaragara/Flying_Garagara_Panda/README.md

      ═══════════ GMC Autopilot (Absolute Invariance Line) ═══════════

-🔐 7.
-Source Disclosure & Intellectual Property Policy

-To balance academic transparency with the rigorous preservation of structural intellectual property, our codebase roadmap is partitioned as follows:
+🛡️ 7.
+Open-Core Philosophy & Copyleft Protection

+I believe in open science and reproducible engineering.
+However, I also believe in protecting the intellectual labor of independent researchers from being silently exploited by multi-billion dollar scraping corporations and commercial AI aggregators.

+Therefore, this repository is partitioned under a strict Open-Core Model:

-Unified Open-Core Release (gmc_secured_middleware.py): The complete, runnable Python engine consolidating the foundational mathematics, the CUSUM statistical drift observer, the Supermartingale robust contraction cushion, and the 1-D analytical $O(1)$ QP solver is fully open-sourced in this repository under the GNU Affero General Public License v3.0 (AGPL-3.0).
-This file features production-grade environment integrity checks and runtime anti-analysis guards (enforce_integrity_shields()).
+Unified Open-Core Middleware (gmc_secured_middleware.py): The complete, fully runnable mathematical engine containing the core CUSUM statistical drift observer, the Supermartingale robust contraction cushion, and the 1-D analytical $O(1)$ QP solver is fully open-sourced in this repository under the GNU Affero General Public License v3.0 (AGPL-3.0).

-Production Core (Phase IV - Proprietary): The high-performance, enterprise-grade execution engine containing the real-time unified Stochastic MCTS-TSP multi-node trajectory planning loop, cross-layer state machine tracking, and hardware-in-the-loop (HIL) compiler targets is classified as closed-source proprietary technology.
-To preserve strategic intellectual sovereignty and maintain compliance with institutional security regulations, this core remains strictly isolated from the public repository and is distributed exclusively under bilateral commercial frameworks.

-Note: Integration of the AGPL-3.0 codebase into proprietary, closed-source system architectures requires a commercial exemption license to prevent source code disclosure requirements.
+The AGPL Guardrail: Under AGPL-3.0, anyone is free to audit, study, and run this middleware for personal or academic purposes.
+However, if any commercial closed-source system or platform integrates this core into their proprietary data acquisition pipeline, they are legally required to open-source their entire stack.

+Enterprise Custom Builds (Closed-Source Exemptions): For commercial entities that wish to integrate this engine into their proprietary systems without copyleft disclosure requirements, or require the hardware-in-the-loop (HIL) compiler targets for distributed clusters, we offer proprietary bilateral licensing agreements.

 🚀 8.
 Replicating Results